joelvoss/jvdx-core/README.md

 # @jvdx/core

-jvdx is a zero minimal set of tools to help maintain and build better applications.
+jvdx is a minimal set of tools to help maintain and build better applications.

 ## Installation